IBM/kar/docs/KAR.md

 KAR includes SDKs to facilitate the implementation of such REST servers.
 For instance, the JavaScript SDK for KAR makes it possible to define an actor type by means of a class declaration.
-An actor instance is simply an instance of that class and its methods are the methods of the actor.
+An actor instance is simply an instance of that class (a object) and its methods are the methods of the actor.
+Moreover, the fields of this object hold the in-memory state of the actor instance.
 Multiple actor types may be defined by means of multiple classes.
 The SDK handles the mapping from actor types and IDs to object references and implements the required routes of a REST server.

 The [philosophers.js](../examples/actors-dp-js/philosophers.js) file in the [actors-dp-js](../examples/actors-dp-js) example demonstrates how to define and serve four actor types using KAR's Javascript SDK:
 ```
 const { sys } = require('kar')